J03Fr0st/pubg-tracker-bot/README.md

 MONGODB_URI=your_mongodb_connection_string
 ```

-### Getting the Required Keys
+### Required Keys and Setup

-- **Discord Bot Token**:
+- **Discord Bot Setup**:
   1. Go to [Discord Developer Portal](https://discord.com/developers/applications)
   2. Create a new application
-  3. Go to the "Bot" section
+  3. Go to the "Bot" section and create a bot
-  4. Click "Add Bot" and copy the token
+  4. Copy the bot token and client ID
+  5. Enable necessary bot permissions (Send Messages, Read Message History, etc.)
+  6. Use the OAuth2 URL generator to invite the bot to your server

 - **Discord Channel ID**:
   1. Enable Developer Mode in Discord (User Settings > App Settings > Advanced)
-  2. Right-click the channel and select "Copy ID"
+  2. Right-click the desired channel and select "Copy ID"

 - **PUBG API Key**:
   1. Visit [PUBG Developer Portal](https://developer.pubg.com/)
   2. Create an account and generate an API key
+  3. Make sure to select the appropriate platform shard (e.g., 'steam')

 ## Running the Bot